Ninhs4003174/VetCare-Project/README.md

 ```

 6. Access the AdminUserIntializer.java file under java\au\edu\rmit\sept\webapp.
 It contains
-already-instantiated admin, user, vet and clinic/receptionist of the clinic login credentials.
+already-instantiated admin, user, vet and clinic/receptionist of a clinic users, along with their login credentials.

-Use these login credentials to access each of the following dashboards: admin, user, vet and clinic respectively.
+Use these login credentials to access each of the following dashboards: admin, user, vet and clinic respectively, and test out their corresponding functionalities